Mazda Xedos

 The Mazda Xedos is a range of executive cars that were launched by Japanese manufacturer Mazda in 1992.

-The original model was the Mazda Xedos 6, which was similar in size and in engine to the BMW 3 Series.
-The Xedos 6 has two types of engines - 24 valve V6 @ 144 hp named KF and 16 valve L4 @ 107 hp named B6.
-In 1994, Xedos Mazda renewed the Xedos 6 model with changes in engine ecological standards and body exterior.
+The first model was the Mazda Xedos 6, which was similar in size and in engine to the BMW 3 Series.
+The Xedos 6 was offered with two types of engines - 24 valve V6 with 144 hp named KF and 16 valve I4 with 107 hp named B6.
+In 1994, Xedos Mazda renewed the Xedos 6 model with changes to the exterior, as well as to the engine to meet new emissions standards.

 The Xedos 6 was marketed as the Eunos 500 in Japan, Hong Kong and Australia.
 This vehicle was not sold in the United States and Canada.
-The total quantity of Xedos 6 and Eunos 500 manufactured is 72101.
+The total quantity of Xedos 6 and Eunos 500 manufactured is 72,101.

 By 1994, there was a larger model called the Mazda Xedos 9, which was of a similar size to the BMW 5 Series.
 The Xedos 9 was marketed as the Eunos 800 in Japan and Australia, and as the Mazda Millenia in the United States.

-Neither version of the Xedos was popular, and a facelift in 1998 did little to improve matters.
-Production ceased in 2000.